dmbarbour/glas/docs/GrammarLogicProg.md

 Channels operate sequentially on *partial lists*.
 An intriguing alternative is to operate collectively on *partial sets*.
 This makes writes commutative and idempotent, features we can easily leverage.

 Just as channels may transfer channels, values written into a partial set could contain a partial set for receiving the response.
-We might also need to track substructural types of pubsub sets to control copying.
+We might also track substructural types based on whether sets may include pass-by-refs or channels, i.e. to control copying.
 Readers could thus read a set of requests and write a set of responses back to the caller, forming an interaction.
 If the reader process leverages idempotence and commutativity, it is feasible to coalesce concurrent requests and responses, only forking computations where they observe different data.
 This would result in a highly declarative and reactive system, similar to publish-subscribe systems.

 Pubsub has some challenges.
 If we read and write within the same time-step, it isn't clear how we'd know the reader is done reading and hence done writing.
 This could be mitigated by temporal semantics - read the past, write the future - but it's also unclear how to stabilize temporal semantics and avoid high-frequency update cycles.